 Jemez River East Fork Trail is a 3.2 mile moderately trafficked out and back trail located near Jemez Springs, New Mexico that features a river and is good for all skill levels.
-The trail offers a number of activity options and is accessible from April until November.
+The trail offers a number of activity options and is best used from April until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash